Kane Williamson: Captaincy

 centuries by a New Zealand batsman in Tests, with his 18th, in March 2018 when he score 102 against England at Auckland.
-Later that year, he scored his 10,000th run in first-class cricket, batting for the English side Yorkshire in the 2018 County Championship.
+Later that year, he scored his 10,000th run in first-class cricket, batting for the English team Yorkshire in the 2018 County Championship.
 On 8 December 2018, he scored his 19th Test century in the deciding 3rd game in the Pakistan away series.
 On 7 December 2018, Williamson became the first player from New Zealand to cross 900 rating points in the ICC Test batting rankings.
 During the 2019 Test series against Bangladesh, Williamson scored 200 not out as New Zealand posted a team total of 715, their highest ever in a Test innings.
 He also became the fastest New Zealand player to score 6,000 runs in Test cricket.